-The small changes in the water levels affected the tidally-averaged flow direction along the shoal margin.
-The control run shows that the tidally-averaged flow direction (Figure 4a) is comparable with the original NeVla-Delft3D model (Figure 1b) around the tidal flat of Walsoorden.
-The tidally-averaged flow remains similar for both simulations.
-The direction and magnitude of the tidally-averaged flow are affected around the location of the collapse.
+The small changes in the water levels affected the tidally averaged flow direction along the shoal margin.
+The control run shows that the tidally averaged flow direction (Figure 4a) is comparable with the original NeVla-Delft3D model (Figure 1b) around the tidal flat of Walsoorden.
+The tidally averaged flow remains similar for both simulations.
+The direction and magnitude of the tidally averaged flow are affected around the location of the collapse.
 For example, flow velocity increases along the shoal margin with 0.1 m/s because of the collapse (Figure 4b).

-4.1.2 Sediment transport
+4.1.2.
+Sediment Transport

-Sediment transport is calculated with the Van Rijn [2007a,b] equation, which separates the bedload from suspended load transport.
+Sediment transport is calculated with the Van Rijn, (2007a, 2007b) equation, which separates the bedload from suspended load transport.
 The mean total transport follows the direction of the tidally average flow.
-On the north side of the channel, the total transport is towards the center (Figure 4c).
+On the north side of the channel, the total transport is toward the center (Figure 4c).
 In the center of the channel, sediment transport is ebb dominated.
 On the south side of the channel, sediment transport is flood dominated.
-The mean bedload transport follows the direction of the tidally-averaged flow (Supplementary Figure S5a), which indicates a clear distinction in ebb and flood directed transport.
-The mean suspended sediment transport does not follow the tidally-averaged flow direction at all locations, especially in the main channel south of the tidal flat of Walsoorden (Supplementary Figure S5b).
-Here, the direction is in the opposite direction of the bedload transport.
-Suspended sediment transport is flood directed at the north side of the channel, and ebb directed at the south side.
+The mean bedload transport follows the direction of the tidally averaged flow (Figure S5a), which indicates a clear distinction in ebb- and flood-directed transport.
+The mean suspended sediment transport does not follow the tidally averaged flow direction at all locations, especially in the main channel south of the tidal flat of Walsoorden (Figure S5b).
+Here the direction is in the opposite direction of the bedload transport.
+Suspended sediment transport is flood directed at the north side of the channel and ebb directed at the south side.
 We suspect that this is the result of the transverse bed slope predictor, which has no effect on the suspended sediment transport.
 The transverse bed slope of $\alpha{bn}$ of 30 showed a strong transverse direction of the sediment transport (Figure 4c).
-Analysis of model runs with the default $\alpha{bn}$ of 1.5 (Supplementary Figure S5d) showed that the magnitude in the longitudinal direction is comparable.
+Analysis of model runs with the default $\alpha{bn}$ of 1.5 (Figure S5d) showed that the magnitude in the longitudinal direction is comparable.

-Changes in the tidally-averaged flow due to the shoal margin collapse affected the sediment transport direction and magnitude.
-The run with the shoal margin collapse of 2014 showed an 80% reduction against the control run for the mean total transport, i.e., the effective sediment, at the deposition location of the collapsed shoal margin (Figure 4d).
+Changes in the tidally averaged flow due to the shoal margin collapse affected the sediment transport direction and magnitude.
+The run with the shoal margin collapse of 2014 showed an 80% reduction against the control run for the mean total transport, that is, the effective sediment, at the deposition location of the collapsed shoal margin (Figure 4d).
 The mean total transport along the shoal margin increases by 15% and even more within the shoal margin collapse.
-The decrease in sediment transport means that erosion of the deposited sediment from the collapse will take longer.
-The increase of sediment transport along the margin increases erosion potential.
+The decrease in sediment transport means that erosion of the